taw00/dashcore-rpm/README.binaries.md

 <https://github.com/Bertrand256/dash-masternode-tool/blob/master/README.md>.

-> _Note that all configuration/data for the Dash Masternode Tool will populate the `~/.config/dash-masternode-tool/` directory.
+> _Note that all configuration/data for the Dash Masternode Tool will populate the `~/.config/dmt/` directory.
 This diverges from the default used by the raw tool from the Bertrand256 repositories.
-He uses ~/DashMasternodeTool/ instead which may be fine for a MS Windows system, but it's just not very linuxy._
+He uses ~/DashMasternodeTool/ (in 0.9.18) and will use ~/.dmt/ in future versions.
+If you wish to align with upstream's defaults, just run dash-masternode-tool from the commandline with `--data-dir=~/.dmt/` (after you `mkdir ~/.dmt` of course) and for the desktop... edit `/usr/share/dash-masternode-desktop-script.sh` and change it semi-permanently there (your changes will be lost upon subsequent RPM upgrades).
+TODO: I will have to make this editable somewhere else eventually._

 > _**WARNING:** The data directory (see above) contains HIGHLY sensitive information.
-The Dash Masternode Tool as configured here tightens up the default permissions, but you should really perhaps consider backing up the ~/.config/dash-masternode-tool directory to a USB stick or something and deleting it locally.
+The Dash Masternode Tool as configured here tightens up the default permissions, but you should really perhaps consider backing up the ~/.config/dmt directory to a USB stick or something and deleting it locally.
   If you are confident that you can keep your system secure (you are probably being over-confident), then, by all means, leave it as is._

 &nbsp;